How To Do Decline Dumbbell Bench Press With Perfect Technique

 When you do the decline DB bench press, it’s important to get the angle of the bench correct.
 What angles should I use during the decline dumbbell bench press to hit the lower chest the most?

-Research indicates that the correct angle for the decline bench press should be 15–30 degrees declined from flat in order to target the lower chest.
-Even though 15-30 degrees may seem like a small angle, it is the proper decline for placing the strain on your lower pecs and minimizing the effect on the anterior deltoid muscles.
+It may seem like a small angle, but it is the proper angle for training your lower pecs and minimizing the effect on the anterior deltoid muscles.

 Decline Dumbbell Press Muscles Worked

-The decline dumbbell bench press primarily works the lower pectoralis major muscles.
-As this exercise is primarily used for the lower pectorals, it does place a great deal of stress in the middle and upper chest also.
+As this exercise is primarily used for the lower pectorals, it also places great stress on the inner and upper chest.

 Decline Dumbbell Press Muscles Worked